Management plan compartment 17

 ObjectiveAreaMethodComment

-17C.1) Maintain current extent of heathland and grassland areas
+17C.1) Maintain current extent of grassland areas

 HLS objectives